mariagrizelda/bambangshop/README.md

 3.Postman significantly streamlines the API endpoint testing process.
 It simplifies the execution of calls to these endpoints, enabling users to verify program functionality efficiently.
 Particularly valuable is Postman's feature that allows organizing endpoints into collections for convenient testing, and even automating these tests, thereby boosting productivity. #### Reflection Publisher-3

+#### Reflection Publisher-3
+1.Which variant of the pattern is applied?: The implemented approach adopts the push variant of the observer pattern.
+In this setup, the NotificationService acts as the subject, actively dispatching updates to its observers (Subscribers) whenever there's a change.

+2.What advantages does the observer pattern offer in this guide?: Employing the pull method within the observer pattern simplifies the system by relieving the subject of the burden of tracking its observers.
+Furthermore, this strategy bolsters scalability by allowing observers to fetch updates only when needed, thereby freeing the subject from the obligation to broadcast updates to all observers simultaneously.

+3.What are the consequences of omitting multi-threading?: Absence of multi-threading could lead to noticeable slowdowns in notification delivery, particularly when numerous users access the application concurrently.
+Furthermore, the full potential of available hardware resources may remain untapped, potentially resulting in inefficiencies.